OS-03/Humble-Waking-Quiz-App/README.md

 # Humble-Walking Quiz App

-Humble-Walking (Study Abroad Consultancy Firm) Quiz Application Based on React-Frontend with necessary data saved on excel-sheet.
+Humble-Walking (Study Abroad Consultancy Firm) Quiz Application Based on React-Frontend with necessary data saved on excel-sheet via api calls made as soon as user adds the details in the form with proper end-to-end encryption of data.

 ## Features
 - Interactive quiz application.